jonalexvasquez/Project-1-gRPC/README.md

 Once python is installed and this repository is pulled follow these steps:

 1.)
-Go to the root of the projects and install venv: `python -m venv venv  `
+Go to the root of the project and install venv: `python -m venv venv  `

 2.)
 Activate the virtual environment: `source venv/bin/activate`